Northwest Ordinance of 1787 Summary

 The major provisions of the Northwest Ordinance addressed four central concerns regarding the settlement and governance of the Northwest Territory.

-- Second, the document created a bill of rights that guaranteed religious freedom, the right to a writ of habeas corpus, trial by jury, representation of the people in the legislature, immunity from cruel and unusual punishment, the sanctity of contracts, and the safety of personal property.
+- The document created a Bill of Rights that guaranteed religious freedom, the right to a writ of habeas corpus, trial by jury, representation of the people in the legislature, immunity from cruel and unusual punishment, the sanctity of contracts, and the safety of personal property.

-- Third, the ordinance forbade slavery in the territory except as a punishment of crimes after being duly convicted.
+- It prohibited slavery in the territory except as a punishment for crimes after being duly convicted.
 However, the document mandated the return of fugitive slaves who escaped into the territory from other states where slavery was legal.

 On October 5, 1787, Congress appointed Arthur St. Clair as the first governor and filled the other offices for the Northwest Territory designated in the Northwest Ordinance.

-The Northwest Ordinance and its modified 1789 version established a blueprint for the formation of new states as the United States expanded west.
+The Northwest Ordinance — and its modified 1789 version — was important because it established a blueprint for the formation of new states as the United States expanded west.
 Although the federal government later enacted several laws regarding westward expansion, they all embraced the principle that future states would enter the Union on equal footing with the existing states.